fivdi/brkontru/doc/uart.md

 Returns the parity type of the UART if no type is specified, else sets the parity type to the specified type.

+### Method: stopBits(count)
+- count - 1 or 2 (optional)

+Returns the number of stop bits if no count is specified, else sets the number of stop bits to the specified count.

 ### Method: close()
 Close underlying resources.